 - In More From Less (2019), Andrew McAfee argues that a sustainable economy does not necessarily have to be a no-growth economy.
 He analyzes how the U.S. uses less of most resources, pollutes air and water less, and emits fewer greenhouse gases year after year, even as the economy and population continue to grow.
 He concludes that the U.S. is post-peak in its exploitation of the earth.

 - In Growth (2019), Czech-Canadian scientist Vaclav Smil rejects the ideas of dematerialization (reducing the amount of required materials to serve the economy) and decoupling (maintaining economic growth without increasing environmental pressure).
 Every society is built on material building blocks (e.g. steel, plastic, concrete, ammonia, etc.) that are enabled by fossil energy sources.
-Limited availability of one of these crucial materials will limit growth in general and, indeed, emerging economies are consuming vast amounts of materials.
-To illustrate, since 2003, China has been consuming more cement in three years’ time than the U.S. did in the entire 20th century.
+If we are limited in one of these crucial materials, growth is limited.
+Emerging economies are consuming vast amounts of materials.
+Since 2003, China has been consuming more cement in three years’ time than the U.S. did in the entire 20th century.

 - The World Bank shows that, since 1960, there has been a global decline in energy intensity per unit GDP.
 However, this decline has stagnated over the last decade.